Ian Hornak: Homes and studios

-Hornak owned a home and a large studio in East Hampton, New York which he used as his primary residence from 1970 until his death in 2002.
-He also had a secondary penthouse studio on New York City’s Upper East Side near the intersection of East 73rd Street and Park Avenue.
+Hornak owned a home and studio at 33 Hands Creek Road, East Hampton, New York which he used as his primary residence from 1970 until his death in 2002.
+He also had a secondary penthouse studio on New York City’s Upper East Side near the intersection of East 73rd Street and Park Avenue at 116 East 73rd Street.
 Hornak spent the winters at a home and studio that he owned in Sarasota, Florida which he initially built to be near his friend, Jimmy Ernst who also had a home in the region.

 Influences

 Hornak often cited the Hudson River School artists as major influences, especially Martin Johnson Heade and Frederic Edwin Church in addition to Nineteenth-Century German Romantic Artist, Caspar David Friedrich.
 Additionally the artist commented on his influences, *"What I so like about Poussin and Cézanne is their sense of organization.
 I like the way in which they develop space and shape in architectural continuity - the rhythm across their paintings.
 When I paint a landscape, I get the greatest pleasure out of composing it.
 As I paint, I try to work out a visual sonata form or a fugue, with realistic images".